Last Updated on March 12, 2021 by Julia Wilson

 The whiskers provide sensory information about the environment.

 - As the cat moves in the darkness, he uses his whiskers to find his way around objects.
-The whiskers are able to detect slight changes in the air current around the object and the cat is able to walk around the object.
+The whiskers can detect slight changes in the air current around the object and the cat can walk around the object.

 - Whiskers are an extremely valuable tool for the hunting cat, especially at night acting as a guidance system.
-They are able to provide information on the outline of the prey, which enables the cat to bite the prey in exactly the right spot in order to kill it instantly.
+They can provide information on the outline of the prey, which enables the cat to bite the prey in exactly the right spot to kill it instantly.
 A cat with damaged whiskers will often aim the bite in the wrong area, therefore not killing the prey.

 - The whiskers provide information about the prey in the cat’s mouth and if it is still alive.